 About the Show

-Whether commemorating favorite films from every genre and decade or creating acclaimed original programming, AMC brings to its audience something deeper, something richer, Something More.
-The network reigns as the only cable network in history ever to win the Emmy Award for Outstanding Drama Series four years in a row, and boasts the most-watched drama series in basic cable history with The Walking Dead.
-AMC’s original drama series include Mad Men, Breaking Bad, The Killing and Hell on Wheels.
-Its newest series, Low Winter Sun, premiered this summer.
-AMC also explores authentic worlds with bold characters through its slate of unscripted original series like Comic Book Men, Small Town Security, Talking Dead, Talking Bad and Freakshow.
-AMC is owned and operated by AMC Networks Inc. and its sister networks include IFC, Sundance Channel and WE tv.
+Whether commemorating favorite films from every genre and decade, or creating acclaimed original programming, AMC brings to its audience something deeper, something richer, Something More.
+The network reigns as the only cable network in history ever to win the Emmy® Award for Outstanding Drama Series four years in a row with Mad Men, and six of the last seven with current back-to-back honoree, Breaking Bad.
+The network boasts the most-watched drama series in basic cable history and the number one show on television among adults 18-49 for the last two years with The Walking Dead.
+AMC’s original drama series include Mad Men, Breaking Bad, The Walking Dead, Hell on Wheels, Turn, Halt and Catch Fire and the forthcoming Breaking Bad prequel, Better Call Saul.
+AMC also explores authentic worlds with bold characters through its slate of unscripted original series like Talking Dead, Comic Book Men, Game of Arms and 4th and Loud.
+AMC is owned and operated by AMC Networks Inc. and its sister networks include IFC, SundanceTV, and WE tv.
 AMC is available across all platforms, including on-air, online, on demand and mobile.
 AMC: Something More.